-They sit right there in front of any cash register, in any army navy store, all across the US.
+They sit right there in front of any cash register, in any army navy store, across the US.
 An army surplus staple, every other customer either has a question about, or wants to tell you about, the p-38 can opener.
 Whether you call them a “John Wayne” like the US Marine Corps, or just a can opener, they are an absolute essential impulse item for those that have never seen them or those that already have one, or two, or ten.

-At 98 cents a piece, you can’t go wrong.
+At 98 cents apiece, you can’t go wrong.
 They do not take up any room in your gear bag or your pocket.
-Lightweight, strong and long lasting, they never run out of batteries. they never dull and you can open a can quicker with one of these than any other manual can opener on the market.
-There is a hole on one end so you can put one on your keychain and never be without a way into vintage can of k-rations, or beenie weenies.
+Lightweight, strong and long lasting, they never run out of batteries.
+They never dull and you can open a can quicker with one of these than any other manual can opener on the market.
+There is a hole on one end so you can put one on your keychain and never be without a way into vintage can of k-rations, or Beenie weenies.

 Omaha’s has them available in all original issue or current production.
-We still have some of the issue in original brown paper wrapping with instructions.
+We still have some of the issues in original brown paper wrapping with instructions.
 Most of the ones you see now are manufactured by “Shelby’, but there were others who made them as well.

-Why are they called a John Wayne?
+Why are they called a “John Wayne”?
 Good question.

 They were actually developed back in World War 2, but back in the 60’s, the Duke did some training films for our boys in the military.
 One of those films just happened to be all about the can opener the military developed as a way for our boys to get into the cans of c-rations without having to carry a large scissor-type of kitchen utensil in their backpack.
-Cause lets face it, who wants to carry large kitchenware around when you’re fighting the bad guys.
+Cause let’s face it, who wants to carry large kitchenware around when you’re fighting the bad guys.